We’re into real estate investing. We’re also into keeping it real.

 One school of thought instructs you to buy rentals that produce $100 per month in net income.
 With this in mind, the following table presents the benefit of moving from a generalist to a niche housing specialist:

-These advanced modes of operations might be more time consuming, but they efficiently lead to exponentially greater profits.
+These advanced modes of operations might be more time-consuming, but they can lead to exponentially greater profits.
 And that’s good news if you’re a busy person.

 By serving a niche, you can make one rental yield the equivalent of eight rentals.

 Now I’ve got time for that – don’t you?